 - Gives your heart and lungs a great workout, which is vital for cardiovascular health

 - Boosts your metabolism so you burn more calories and fat, which translates to faster weight loss

 - Keeps your body burning fat and calories even after you’re done exercising

-Core-strengthening workouts help strengthen and develop the muscles in the back, abdomen, pelvis, and hips, as well as promote stability and flexibility.
-Functional fitness also helps prevent injury and should be done on alternate days with interval walking.
+Core-strengthening workouts, also known as functional fitness or resistance exercise, help develop the muscles in your back, abdomen, pelvis, and hips, which in turn promotes stability and flexibility and helps prevent injury.
+Core training should be done on days when you're not doing intervals.
 Core strengthening: